bkamapantula/writing/2020/dec-2019-comics-workshop-hyderabad.md

 As *Ramya* taught participants about expressions, emotions, characters... they practiced along.
 At the end of the hour, participants were asked to create a character of their own choice.

 ### Part 2
 In second half of the day, participants were given datasets to find insights and narrate a story on.
 They roughly had 2.5 hrs to do so.
+Below are some of the final submissions.

+#### Classroom
+This was a perfect example of how one could narrate a story (female child literacy).
+There are clear stakeholders (students... boys and girls, teachers), charts used as a teaching aid that take a story forward.
+Expressions of the characters vary from panel to panel capturing the intent of the narrated text.
+Camera angle varies in of the panels too.

+#### Genetic disorder
+This submission combined different data properties for a perfect narration: real images, news media relevancy, antenatal checks for pregnant women, literacy.
+Expressions of the characters vary from panel to panel with important text highlighted (numbers, indicators, diseases).

+#### Literacy disparity
+This submission is topical in talking about literacy disparity rate between men and women and highlight .

+####

 ## Logistics
 ### Registrations